ergest/sql_patterns/Book/chap4.md

 WHERE activity_date BETWEEN '2021-12-14' AND '2021-12-21';
 ```

 This is a correct way to filter the results and it may even be performant in our case given our small database and the really fast DuckDB engine.
 But there's an even better way to write it if we know we need to filter data before using it.
-For example we might want a rolling window of justa the current week's post activity.
+For example we might want a rolling window of just the current week's post activity.
 ```sql
 --listing 4.2
 WITH post_activity AS (